mau-canto/AuthenticationWithFirebase/README.md

 ### Simple and small app
 This was made to practice sign in, sign up and sign out through Firebase and was my first time doing an mobile app and using swift.

+### Pods
+This project uses cocoapods, therefore it is better to have them installed.
+I added them on the repository so maybe this shouldn't make any trouble.